1. Home

 How long does a solar backup battery last?

-Solar battery lifespans range between 5-15 years.
-Major manufacturers often extend 10 year warranties for their batteries.
-You may be able to prolong your battery’s lifetime and long-term efficiency with proper maintenance and smart usage habits.
+Solar battery lifespans are 5-15 years.
+Major manufacturers often extend 10-year warranties for their batteries.
+You may be able to prolong your battery’s lifetime and long-term efficiency with smart usage habits.

 How much does a solar battery backup system cost?

-This varies quite a bit depending on the capacity and number of batteries you need and the incentives, such as tax credits and rebates, available to you.
-Home solar batteries can cost between $10,000 and $15,000 to purchase and install.
+The cost of solar batteries varies quite a bit depending on the capacity and number of batteries you need and the incentives, such as tax credits and rebates, available to you.
+Home solar batteries can cost up to $15,000 to purchase and install.

 Read More From The Clean Energy Learning Center